 An untamed landscape forged on Scotland’s Atlantic Coast, the Hebrides have always held a special appeal for travellers.
 Here you will journey by land and by sea through iconic scenery, where elements of ocean and mountain, Norse and Gaelic are distilled into whiskies of special character.

 While our spirits and distilleries offer varied delights, we share one common trait: the passion to create the finest single malt Scotch whisky.
 At each destination you will meet knowledgeable islanders who will teach you the specialties of their craft, and more.
 Each distillery has deep roots into their local community, and they are eager to share stories of their people and provenance which are the bedrock of their success.

-Chart your journey along the Hebridean Whisky Trail and discover five distinctive single malt Scotch whisky distilleries on four stunning Hebridean islands.
+Chart your journey along the Hebridean Whisky Trail and discover six distinctive single malt Scotch whisky distilleries on five stunning Hebridean islands.

 ISLE OF JURA

 Beginning at the southern tip of the Hebridean Whisky Trail, the island of Jura is famed for its wilderness.
 With over 6000 red deer and only about 200 people, it is a popular destination for wildlife spotting.
 Walkers will be challenged ascending the Paps of Jura, and for sea-adventurers, the world’s third largest whirlpool is nearby.